 Spring is the best time for commercial roof maintenance.
-Cleaning and repairing a roof twice a year — March and November are ideal — will help prevent premature roof failure.
+Cleaning and repairing a roof twice a year — March and November ideally — will help prevent premature roof failure.

-Previously, hot-tar built-up roofing needed a coating of reflective paint to prevent sun damage to the tar.
+Previously, hot-tar, built-up roofing (BUR) needed a coating of reflective paint to prevent sun damage to the tar.
 Silvercoating every two years was the industry norm.

 Commercial Roof Maintenance Has Changed

-New membrane materials such as TPO and PVC roofing systems do not require a coating, resulting in significant cost savings for business owners.
+New single-ply, membrane roofing materials such as TPO, PVC and KEE do not require a periodic coating, resulting in significant cost savings for business owners.

-Hot tar roofs (also known as hot mop roofs) is still out there, but not much in the Inland Northwest.
+Hot tar roofs (also known as hot mop roofs) are still out there but less frequently in the Inland Northwest.
 We made a huge change in commercial applications about 20 years ago, when we began shifting from using EPDM rubber roofing membranes to using TPO.

-There are still quite a few older hot-tar roofs, but we’re not installing new ones anymore.
-They’re not cost-effective, and liability is a big issue.
-Tar is flammable and might contain asbestos, requiring expensive removal and disposal procedures. – SRC owner Jeff Sitton
+There are still quite a few older, built-up roofs, but we’re not installing new ones anymore.
+Built-up roofing is not cost-effective, and liability is a big issue.
+The tar is flammable and might contain asbestos, thus requiring expensive removal and disposal procedures.

-EPDM seams are glued together with adhesive, which can fail.
-Now, heat-welded TPO seams are both stronger and watertight.
+EPDM seams are glued together with adhesive versus heat-welded TPO, PVC and KEE seams, which are both stronger and watertight.

 Manufacturers have increasingly taken a scientific approach to the development of new roofing materials, says Sitton.